Skip to main content

 What temperature does a wine cellar need?

-55°F and 60–70% RH is the gold standard.
-We design the envelope and cooling to hold it year-round.
+Typical target range is 55°F with 60–70% RH.
+We design toward those targets using envelope, cooling, and monitoring decisions.
 Insulation and vapor barrier are more important than the cooling unit — skimp on either and the unit runs constantly and fails early.

 How big a wine cellar can you build?

 Anywhere from a 30-bottle reach-in to a 2,000-bottle walk-in with tasting area.
-Ceiling height matters most — 7'6"+ gives real rack flexibility.
+Ceiling height matters most — Ceiling height affects rack layout and access — taller is better for walk-in builds.

 Can you build a safe room that looks like something else?